sanchitvj/sanchitvj/README.md

 **Here are some ideas to get you started:**

-- 🔭 I’m currently working on Deep Learning Computer Vision.
+- 🔭 I’m currently working on Deep Learning Computer Vision, [ActiveloopAI Hub](https://github.com/activeloopai/Hub).
 - 🌱 I’m currently learning Tensorflow.
-- 👯 I’m looking to collaborate on Kaggle and Research-based projects.
+- 👯 I’m looking to collaborate on Hackathons, Kaggle competitions and Research-based projects.
 - 🤔 I’m looking for help with [JPP-Net](https://arxiv.org/pdf/1804.01984).
 - 📫 How to reach me: sanchitvj1026@gmail.com
 <!--- 😄 Pronouns: Anything you like.